Last Updated on August 17, 2022

 It was a journey that took anywhere from 15 days to three months.
 Even the first motorcar in Cuenca had to be disassembled on the coast and brought in piece by piece.

 Cuenca’s “Indigenous Section”

-Later on, as we were walking along the street in the “indigenous section,” as Cecilia called it, we found buildings only one story tall and completely devoid of windows.
-From the street narrow hallways led into little courtyards surrounded by small, windowless rooms in which different families lived.
+Another of the things to do in Cuenca is to visit the “indigenous section” of the city, as Cecilia called it.
+There we found buildings only one story tall and completely devoid of windows.
+From the street, narrow hallways led into little courtyards surrounded by small, windowless rooms in which different families lived.

 We poked our heads into one hallway and asked if we might enter.
 A woman and her teenage grandson quickly invited us in to join them.
 We were soon chatting and learned that the house, inherited it from her grandmother, was over 400 years old.
-When she learned we were Americans she proudly told us she had two children living in New York.
+When she learned we were Americans she proudly told us of her two children living in New York.

 Touring the South Side of Cuenca, Ecuador